How to manage mortgage lead generation and lead buying strategies while staying compliant

 The downside?
 Buying leads opens the door to risk, especially if there’s no clear documentation of how and when a consumer consented to be contacted.
 One bad lead can trigger TCPA violations, lawsuits, or brand damage.

 That’s why it’s essential to not only buy leads, but to buy compliant leads.
+Many teams hire a virtual assistant to handle lead vetting, organize consent data, and maintain compliance records during this process.

 Why mortgage professionals buy leads